Stocks, yields end higher after Fed raises interest rates

 Oil prices have mostly surged since late February amid concerns that the conflict in Ukraine will squeeze energy markets.
 Benchmark U.S. crude fell 1.5%, a relatively subdued move considering the gigantic swings it has made recently.
 Prices are up nearly 30% for the year, and the recent surge has pushed gas prices in the U.S. to record highs.
 That has increased concerns that inflation could worsen.

-Gains in banks and technology stocks helped lift the S&P 500 as investors shifted money into sectors that are considered riskier.
-Traditionally safe-play stocks, such as utilities and household goods makers, lagged the broader market.
+Technology stocks, banks, retailers and other companies that rely on consumer spending accounted for much of the S&P 500's gains as investors shifted money into sectors that are considered riskier.
+Microsoft rose 2.9%, JPMorgan Chase added 4.5% and Amazon.com gained 3.9%.
+Energy companies and traditionally safe-play stocks, such as utilities, lagged the broader market.

-Stocks overseas, meanwhile, notched solid gains.
-Chinese markets soared overnight after Beijing promised help for that country's struggling real estate industry and its internet companies.
-Hong Kong's benchmark Hang Seng surged 9.1%.

-Stocks in Europe rose as Russia and Ukraine projected optimism for another round of scheduled talks Wednesday.

 Credit: Richard Drew